 Now that we're all on the same page regarding the sniper rifles' traits and stats, let's take a closer look at each one and their relative viability in the ever-dangerous world of Warzone.

-With our ideal HDR loadout, you can just point at someone's head and click, and they'll die.
-And really, that's what sniper rifles are all about.
+With our ideal HDR loadout, you can just point at someone's head and click, and they'll die at a shocking range.
+Really, that's what sniper rifles are all about.
 They're not there to be quick, or to fire often.
-They're there to eliminate threats before it ever becomes a gunfight.
-And the HDR is by far the best rifle to use for this purpose.
+They're there to eliminate threats before it ever becomes a gunfight, and the HDR is still a great rifle to use for this purpose.

 The AX-50 offers a smoother and faster ride than its marginally bigger sibling, the HDR.
 It's a more forgiving rifle, simply because if you miss your shot, you can fire another shot faster than the HDR can.
 But as I said, this advantage pales in comparison to the advantage of eliminating bullet drop.

 But the AX-50 does have one more trick up its sleeve: lower recoil.
 Why does recoil matter on a sniper rifle, you may ask?
 Because it affects the aim punch of the rifle, and how quickly and accurately the rifle returns to its starting position.
 This means with an AX-50 you're less likely to lose your target after firing than you are when using an HDR.
-It's still not enough of an advantage to contend with the HDR's Pro barrel, but I've also learnt not to underestimate the power of low recoil on a sniper rifle.
+It's still not enough of an advantage to contend with the HDR's Pro barrel, but even so, a lot of players swear by the AX-50 so it’s not to be underestimated.

-The Pelington 703 is the gun you’ll be after if the LW3 - Tundra handles just a little too slowly for your liking.
-You’ll need to kit this thing out with bullet velocity-increasing attachments like the Wrapped Suppressor and 27.2” Combat Recon Barrel, as well as a couple ones that help cut your sprint out and ADS time.
-Kitted out correctly, this gun will feel a bit like the Kar98k from Modern Warfare thanks to that snappy ADS and one-shot headshot.
+The Pelington 703 is the gun you'll be after if the above snipers handle just a little too slowly for your liking.
+You'll need to kit this thing out with bullet velocity-increasing attachments like the Wrapped Suppressor and 27.2" Combat Recon Barrel, as well as a couple mobility-helping attachments.
+Realistically, you’ll struggle to beat the Kar98k when it comes to pure quick-scopign though, so unless you’re desperate to make it work, a marksman rifle might be more your style.

 In another tale of semi-auto sniper rifles being underwhelming, this gun beats the Dragunov thanks to its ability to one-shot headshot in Warzone.
 However aside from this, it struggles in all other areas.
 Firstly, your bullet velocity is atrocious, meaning you'll have to be on the ball for getting those tiny little headshot windows on enemies, which means you'll need to improve it with attachments.
 This means you can't use your attachments in other areas, like to make the gun's mobility better, so all in all the M82 has a bit of a rough time in Warzone.